Database

 Mennonite Research Journal

-Predecessor of Pennsylvania Mennonite Heritage, the Mennonite Research Journal was a quarterly periodical published by the Lancaster Mennonite Historical Society from 1960-1977.
+Predecessor of Pennsylvania Mennonite Heritage, the Mennonite Research Journal was a quarterly periodical published by Mennonite Life from 1960-1977.
 It evidenced the colorful editorial style, personality, and beliefs of its editor, Ira D. Landis (1899-1977)—Mennonite farmer, minister, and historian.
 Each issue consists of twelve pages.
 Articles range in length from a paragraph to five pages, with longer articles being continued in multiple issues.
+MRJ Indexes through 1977, as well as a list of all articles from 1960-1969 by title and author, are available to the public below.

 No downloads found!